 The Apple AirPods Pro come with a wireless charging case as standard.
 The Apple AirPods 2 offer the option of a standard charging case like the original Apple AirPods, but they also have the option of a wireless charging case.

 The wireless charging case is Qi compatible, allowing you to charge your new AirPods on a Qi charging pad with no wires.
-The wireless charging case can be bought separately, and it is compatible with the old Apple AirPods, offering wireless charging compatibility to both wireless earphones.
+As we mentioned, the wireless charging case can be bought separately, and it is compatible with the old Apple AirPods and AirPods 2.

 - AirPods Pro: 3.5 hours talk time